February 2018 Israel–Syria incident: Aftermath

 Sirens were heard in the early morning in northern Israel and flights at Tel Aviv's international airport were briefly halted.
 Israeli Prime Minister Benjamin Netanyahu held security consultations following the incident, and Israel conducted several attacks against the Syrian Aerial Defense System and targets which Israel says are Iranian targets in Syria in response to the downing of the F-16.
 The Wall Street Journal cited Syrian media reporting that 25 people were killed by the Israel airstrikes.

 Prime Minister of Israel Benjamin Netanyahu said "They dispatched an Iranian drone from Syrian territory into Israel. ...
 Israel holds Iran and its Syrian hosts responsible."

 The Syrian Assistant Foreign Minister, Ayman Sussan said that they "have full confidence the aggressor will be greatly surprised, because it thought this war—this war of attrition Syria has been exposed to for years—had made it incapable of confronting attacks."
 He said Israel will meet new surprises should they attack Syrian again.

 In Syria the events were viewed as a game-changer given that it was the first time the Syrian government made good on promises to respond to violation of its territory.
 The government supporters celebrated the downing of the Israeli jet and hailed the Syrian army and President Bashar Assad.

-Benjamin Netanyahu presents object that he described as part of the downed Iranian drone at the Munich Security Conference.
+Benjamin Netanyahu presents an object that he described as part of the downed Iranian drone at the Munich Security Conference.

 At the Munich Security Conference, Netanyahu showed an object that he said was part of the downed drone.